 In the seventh inning of the 4-1 loss to Detroit at the Polo Grounds, Yankees' catcher Les Nunamaker is credited with three assists to become the first catcher to accomplish the feat since 1887.
-The 25-year old backstop guns down Sam Crawford and Bobby Veach trying to steal‚ and also in the frame picks off Hugh High leading off second base.
+The 25 year-old backstop guns down Sam Crawford and Bobby Veach trying to steal‚ and also in the frame picks off Hugh High leading off second base.

-Negro League legend Satchel Paige makes his first major league start hurling seven innings to lead the Indians over the Senators, 5-3.
-Prior to today's game, the future Hall of Famer made eight appearances in relief compiling a 1-1 record for the Tribe.
+Negro League legend Satchel Paige makes his first major league start, hurling seven innings to lead the Indians over the Senators, 5-3.
+Prior to today's game, the future Hall of Famer made eight appearances in relief, compiling a 1-1 record for the Tribe.

 Bobby Bragan hears on the radio he has been fired as the Pirates' manager and replaced by Philadelphia third base coach Danny Murtaugh.
 Pittsburgh general manager Joe L. Brown leaked news of the hiring before informing his disposed skipper.

-For the first time in major league history a second All-Star game is played in the same season.
+For the first time in major league history, a second All-Star game is played in the same season.
 The American League goes on to post a 5-3 victory at the Los Angeles Coliseum when White Sox second baseman Nellie Fox singles in Tony Kubek with the decisive run in the top of the seventh inning.

-In second All-Star game played this summer, Yogi Berra's two-run home run off Dodgers right-hander Don Drysdale in the third inning at the LA Memorial Coliseum proves to be the difference in the American League's 5-3 victory over the Senior Circuit.
+In the second All-Star game played this summer, Yogi Berra's two-run home run off Dodgers right-hander Don Drysdale in the third inning at the LA Memorial Coliseum proves to be the difference in the American League's 5-3 victory over the Senior Circuit.
 The home run will be the last one hit by a Bronx Bomber in a Mid-Summer Classic game for 41 years until Derek Jeter goes deep in 2001.